Landowner Information Sessions—Join us!

 - Contain less than 20% of proposed easement area in cultivation

-What are the easement terms?
+What are the easement terms and restrictions?

 Conservation easements are complex legal documents.
 Land Trust conservation easement terms generally: